Sarkisov Links with centres space curves on smooth cubic surfaces: Existence of the links

 If $C$ admits no $4$-secant lines, then $X'$ is Fano.
-Otherwise, it is weak-Fano and the strict transforms of $4$-secant lines generate (and are the only irreducible curves whose class is contained in) an extremal ray of $\NE(X')$. \end{proposition}
+Otherwise, $X'$ is weak-Fano and the strict transforms of $4$-secant lines generate (and are the only irreducible curves whose class is contained in) an extremal ray of $\NE(X')$. \end{proposition}

-\begin{proof} Let $f'\colon X' \map Z$ be the anti-canonical model of $X'$.
+\begin{proof} Let $f'\colon X' \rmap Z$ be the anti-canonical model of $X'$.
 Since $\chi$ is a pseudo isomorphism, we have

 Now any curve $c'$ in $X'$ such that $-K_{X'}\cdot c' \leq 0$ is either contracted by or in the base locus of $f'$.
-If $f \defeq f'\circ \chi$ and $c$ is the strict transform\footnote{Note that any such $c'$ is not $\chi^{-1}$-exceptional.
-That is because $\chi^{-1}$ is a $K_{X'}$-flip and so the $\chi^{-1}$-exceptional curves are $K_{X'}$-negative.} of $c'$ under $\chi^{-1}$ then, by the equality above, $c$ is again either contracted by or in the base locus of $f$.
+If $f \defeq f'\circ \chi$ and $c$ is the strict transform of $c'$ under $\chi^{-1}$ then, by the equality above, $c$ is again either contracted by or in the base locus of $f$.
 Thus $-K_X\cdot c \leq 0$.
-Note that those curves are exactly the $4$, $5$ or $6$-secant lines.
-A look at the table shows that when $C$ admits a $6$-secant line then it admits no $5$-secant lines.
+Assume for a second that those curves are exactly the $4$, $5$ or $6$-secant lines.
+Then a look at the table shows that when $C$ admits a $6$-secant line then it admits no $5$-secant lines.
 Thus, after the anti-flip, $X'$ is Fano if and only if $C$ admits no $4$-secant lines.
-Moreover, if $C$ admits $4$-secant lines, then their strict transforms are the only $K_{X'}$-zero curves. \end{proof}
+Moreover, if $C$ admits $4$-secant lines, then their strict transforms are the only $K_{X'}$-zero curves.